fshirazi710/MastersProject/crypto-core/CONTRACT_API.md

     *   `constructor(address initialOwner, address _registryImplementation, address _voteSessionImplementation)`
     *   Sets the initial owner of the factory and stores the implementation addresses for the contracts to be cloned.
 *   **`createSessionPair(...)`**
-    *   `createSessionPair(string memory _title, string memory _description, uint256 _startDate, uint256 _endDate, uint256 _sharesEndDate, string[] memory _options, string memory _metadata, uint256 _requiredDeposit, uint256 _minShareThreshold) external onlyOwner returns (address voteSessionProxyAddress_, address registryProxyAddress_)`
+    *   `createSessionPair(string memory _title, string memory _description, uint256 _startDate, uint256 _endDate, uint256 _sharesEndDate, string[] memory _options, string memory _metadata, uint256 _requiredDeposit, uint256 _minShareThreshold) external returns (address voteSessionProxyAddress_, address registryProxyAddress_)`
     *   Deploys clones (proxies) of `ParticipantRegistry` and `VoteSession` using the stored implementation addresses.
-    *   Initializes both clones via their respective `initialize` functions, setting the factory owner as the owner of the new contracts and passing the registry proxy address to the vote session initializer.
+    *   Initializes both clones via their respective `initialize` functions, setting the `msg.sender` (caller of this function) as the owner of the new contracts and passing the registry proxy address to the vote session initializer.
+    *   Calls `updateSessionStatus()` on the newly created `VoteSession` proxy to transition it from `Created` to the appropriate initial state (e.g., `RegistrationOpen` or `VotingOpen`) based on the provided dates and current time.
     *   Assigns the next available `sessionId`.
     *   Stores the proxy addresses in the tracking mappings/array.
     *   Emits the `SessionPairDeployed` event.
-    *   **Requirements:** `onlyOwner`.
+    *   **Requirements:** Can be called by any account.
+The caller (`msg.sender`) will pay gas fees and become the owner of the deployed proxy contracts.
 Parameters define the properties of the new `VoteSession`.
     *   **Returns:** The proxy addresses of the newly deployed `VoteSession` and `ParticipantRegistry`.
 *   **`getDeployedSessionCount()`**
     *   `getDeployedSessionCount() external view returns (uint256)`